JonTRichardson/mkpw/README.md

 * Add a verbosity argument.
 * interactiveWord does not have a unit test.
 I overrides a method in the base with interactive features, so it seemed like a unit test would have little value.
 Nevertheless, one could be considered.
 The unit test for the overridden method could be used.
 * The command-line argument processing is incomplete.
 Could e.g. add a few useful arguments, better defaulting and help text.
+* Try other python versions and other environments.